adminnoaccess/CAS781_GAug/README.md

 	different dataset. we set the number of epochs to be 50, and for each epoch, the model (GCN_AugO.py) will also train the node classification and the edge prediction networks within

+### 2.train_GAugM.py

+Description: Simply, this code load the 'CORA' dataset (you can change the file name to load different dataset.)
+The default training & testing set is 50*200 epochs.
+In each epoch